jlzhang001/lsst_firefly/README.md

 ###On local machine
 Alternatively, the procedures in the Dockerfile can be reproduced on local machine but the user has to take care of those commands.

-Note that we comment out some steps in Dockerfile and copy existing compiled version of fftools to reduce the Docker image size.
-User still needs to complete those steps to build [Firefly][3] fftools and might have to resolve any unmet dependencies.

 1. First build `fftools.war` based on the instruction of [Firefly][3].
 Dependencies and commands are also listed on the page.
 After building `fftools.war`, Oracle Java 8 should exist in the `$PATH` and Tomcat will be able to find it.
 2. Check out the lastest version of [front end][1] and [back end][2] code.
 3. Deploy [Tomcat 7+][13] on local machine either by package manager or downloading the binary from [Tomcat website][12].
 Before starting Tomcat server, we need to modify `$CATALINA_HOME/conf/server.xml` to specify the code directory.